kbroughton/azure_cis_scanner/README.md

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).

+To add new findings or sections you need to
+* modify azure_cis_scanner/report/cis_structure.yml to add the findings
+* drop a new python file into azure_cis_scanner/modules/ or modify an existing one

+The controller.py is the main file run by azscan while app.py is the flask app for display.

 ## Digging Deeper

 A Scanner is a good first tool for securing a cloud environment to ensure best practices and secure configuration settings are employed.